kartik-v/bootstrap-popover-x/README.md

 Bootstrap Popover Extended - Popover with modal behavior, multiple placements, automatic placements, ability to load content dynamically, and more other styling enhancements.
 The plugin enhances the styles for Bootstrap 3.x, and incorporates various additional styling options.
 This plugin was originally inspired by [BootstrapModalPopover](http://scruffles.github.io/BootstrapModalPopover/) for Bootstrap 2.x, and has been significantly enhanced for Bootstrap 3.x and includes various new features.

-> NOTE: The latest version of the plugin v1.4.4 has been released.
+> NOTE: The latest version of the plugin v1.4.5 has been released.
+From release v1.4.5, Bootstrap 4.x framework is also supported along with Bootstrap 3.x.
 Refer the [CHANGE LOG](https://github.com/kartik-v/bootstrap-popover-x/blob/master/CHANGE.md) for details.

 ## Features

 The plugin offers these enhanced features:

 - The extended popover can be rendered just like a bootstrap modal dialog with the bootstrap popover styling.
-Since the plugin extends the bootstrap modal, all features of the [bootstrap modal](http://getbootstrap.com/javascript/#modals) and its methods are also available.
+Since the plugin extends the bootstrap modal, all features of the [bootstrap modal](https://getbootstrap.com/docs/4.0/components/modal/) and its methods are also available.
 - Adds a popover footer along with header.
 Configuration of the HTML content for the popover is much easier, just like a bootstrap modal.
 - Specially styles and spaces out bootstrap buttons added in popover footer.
 - Add a close icon/button to a popover window.